mludi/swift-macos-airpod-availability-checker/README.md

 I have no glue if Apple does not like it if the App Store json will be used outside the offical website.

 ## License
-Quotes is licensed under [MIT](https://en.wikipedia.org/wiki/MIT_License) License.
+The app is licensed under [MIT](https://en.wikipedia.org/wiki/MIT_License) License.
 Pods may differ.